 Australia is a strategic export market for French wine producers.
-However, its alcohol taxation system is one of the most complex in the world.
-In 2026, the entry into force of the Australia-European Union Free Trade Agreement (A-EU FTA) has significantly changed the landscape by removing customs duties, but other major taxes remain.
+However, its alcohol taxation system is one of the most complex and costly in the world.
+In 2026, the signing of an Australia-European Union free trade agreement could profoundly change the landscape.

 The Wine Equalisation Tax (WET): The Fiscal Pillar